andrewpwade/andrewpwade.github.io/_posts/2014-09-10-running-a-mail-server.md

  --noisy-warnings -c -H -f "$ARCHIVE" /home/andrew/Maildir/
 ```

-(N.B.: to restore, you need to know the exact filename.
-You may wish
+(N.B.: to restore, you need to know the exact filename.)
-to adjust the archive naming scheme for example to not include the
-minute or second, so that archive names are easier to determine.
-When
-tarsnap runs with an existing archive, data is appended to it.)

 # Summary